 (Speaking as Smallpox King) "We are dying of hunger.
 Therefore we are going."

-the following case, the listeners' exhortation was definitely being made from
+case, the listeners' exhortation was definitely being made from the point of

-the point of view of Ozidi (this was a nonspontaneous exhortation, as it
+view of Ozidi (this was a nonspontaneous exhortation, as it occurred in a

 leader: O father, fly and come!